Book Talks Contactless Book Talk Ideas

 This turned out to be a really fun booktalk method, despite the set up taking quite a while.
 First students take a personality test to determine what kind of book they will enjoy the most.
 In addition, there are physical items around the tables that correspond with the personality/genre types.
 There are books at each of the tables and students are encouraged to check them out after we go over the 'test' results.
 The kids really enjoyed the activity and some were surprised to see which genre types matched their personality.

 My students BEGGED me to do a "Kahoot Book Talk."
 I found with some groups it was too chaotic and others could handle it.
 If you have access to devices (either chromebooks, iPads, laptops, or student devices) this can be a fun choice once in a while.
 What's nice about Kahoot, you can customize it and add photos.
 That said, I limit it to once a year.
-(But I am not opposed to students creating ones!)
+(Another approach is to let students create the Kahoot!)

 If you'd like to try a sample Kahoot I did with my students, click HERE and and you will be given a game PIN.

 I have not done this one yet, but I plan to this year.
 I saw this idea on www.nancykeane.com.
 I love it, probably will modify it, and will, of course, add the resources when that happens.

 "All the booktalks must be stated in a journalistic style, and the more enticing information that can be shared about the characters and conflict the better.
 You could distribute numbered scorecards for students to guess "fact or fiction", then at the end of the session, tell them which stories were from nonfiction books, classic or contemporary novels, newspaper articles, or maybe movies or TV shows."